krunalvirugama-inventyv/training2024-25/README.md

 │   ├── (12)SumOfNNumber.js    # Code to calculate the sum of N numbers
 │   ├── (13)SinX.js            # Code to calculate sin(x) for a given value
 │   └── README.md              # Documentation for the FlowChart directory
+├── Advent_Of_Code/            # Folder for Advent of Code challenges
+│   ├── Day1/                  # Day 1 of Advent of Code
+│   │   ├── Task1              # Task 1 of Day 1
+│   │   └── Task2              # Task 2 of Day 1
+│   │   └── README.md          # Documentation for Day 1
+│   ├── Day2/                  # Day 2 of Advent of Code
+│   │   ├── Task1              # Task 1 of Day 2
+│   │   └── Task2              # Task 2 of Day 2
+│   │   └── README.md          # Documentation for Day 2
+│   ├── Day3/                  # Day 3 of Advent of Code
+│   │   ├── Task1              # Task 1 of Day 3
+│   │   └── Task2              # Task 2 of Day 3
+│   │   └── README.md          # Documentation for Day 3
+│   └── README.md              # Root documentation for Advent of Code
 └── README.md                  # Root documentation for the entire training project

 ```